dylan-davidson/Core-Connect-4/Core.md

 * **connect4.h**: Declarations of functions to read a board from a file and to write a board to a file.
 * **connect4.cpp**: Definitions of the functions in connect4.h and the main function.
 You need to define all of these.
 The cout statements are included in the distribution code.

-**Draft, Erin Donahue**
+**Draft, Erin Donahue, Hector**

-* **graphics.h** Declarations of functions used for the graphics part of the project
+* **graphics.h**: Declarations of functions used for the graphics part of the project.
-* **graphics.cpp** Partial definitions of functions in graphics.h and the main function that runs the interface.
+* **graphics.cpp**: Partial definitions of functions in graphics.h and the main function that runs the interface.
 The graphics starter code gives a basic graphical interface that you can play the game through.
-See Reach for more details on editing the existing functions to make yours more unique.
+See Reach for more details on editing the existing functions to develop your own look and feel for your program.

 **end Draft**